erisonliang/aki32-utilities/1 Console App Utilities/A - Extensions/A - Base/★ ReadMe.txt

 ★★★★★ Numbering Rule

- - All file is classified into a folder that is converted from.
+ - Prefix: Depends on their input.

- - Num = 100 * (FileSystemInfo count) + (incremental num)
+ - Num: 100 * α + β

+   - α: Depends on input and output
+     = 0 (both is FileSystemInfo)
+     = 1 (either)
+     = 2 (neither)

+   - β: Incremental num

+ - Suffix:

+   - M = Using Machine Learning

 For example, "Save Csv"

  - input is double[][] → classified to "F - Data" → "F---"

- - output is FileInfo which is FileSystemInfo and input is not. → "F1--"
+ - output is FileSystemInfo and input is not. → "F1--"

  - F101 is available → "F101"